 Tacos can be as basic as a few morsels of marinated meat sprinkled with cilantro and diced onions atop a corn tortilla — or as elaborate as a gold flake-infused tortilla stuffed with Kobe beef, lobster and black truffle brie cheese.

-In anticipation of National Taco Day on Oct.
+In celebration of National Taco Day on Oct.
 4, a horde of hungry Tribune staffers went in search of the tastiest tacos in San Luis Obispo County.
 Here’s what we found.

 $2.15 mini, $3.25 regular